-The discoveries of subatomic particles provided a lot of information about the properties of chemical elements and their variations.
+The discovery of subatomic particles provided a lot of information about the properties of the chemical elements and their isotopes.
 Moseley gave the hypothesis that the modern periodic table proposed by Mendeleev was based on the number of protons in the nucleus of an atom.
 Moseley’s hypothesis was based on the study of wavelengths of X-rays that were emitted by chemical elements.
-It was this hypothesis that laid the foundation for atomic number.
+It was this hypothesis that laid the foundation for the atomic number.

 Isotopes and Isobars

 Those elements that have the same atomic number but a different mass number are referred to as isotopes.
 Isotopes occur due to the presence of a different number of neutrons in elements having the same atomic number as mass number is the sum of the number of neutrons and protons.
 Many but not all elements have isotopes.
 The isotopes of hydrogen are protium (has one proton and no neutrons), deuterium (has one proton and one neutron) and tritium (has one proton and two neutrons).
 The chemical properties of isotopes are the same owing to the fact that they have the same number of protons and hence the same number of electrons which determines the chemical properties of an element.